 However, remember what I told you sooner about copyright 😉

-Torrent is a very bright protocol, convenient, but unfortunately known for the wrong reasons
+Torrent is a smart protocol, convenient, but unfortunately known for the wrong reasons.

-And in the case of video games that couldn’t be worst, with a total lack of respect for copyrights
+And for video games that couldn’t be worst, with a total lack of respect for copyrights.

-So yes, it is possible to find rare ROMs on Bittorent or other, but I strongly advise you not to do it
+So yes, it is possible to find rare ROMs on BitTorrent or other, but I strongly advise you not to do it.

 How to install a new ROM on RetroPie?

-Now that you’ve got your ROMs let’s see how to transfer them on Retropie
+Now that you’ve got your ROMs, let’s see how to transfer them to Retropie.

 Therefore, it will be necessary to extend the partition to the maximum capacity, by following these steps:

 - Go to “Advanced options” and choose “Expand Filesystem” (first option)

 - Then click Finish and reboot your Raspberry Pi

 After the reboot, the partition will use the whole size of your SD card.